Gerónimo Spina

-Gerónimo Spina (born 9 February 2005) is an Argentine footballer who plays as a centre-back for Spanish club Atlético Madrid B.
+Gerónimo Spina (born 9 February 2005) is an Argentine footballer who plays as a centre-back for Dutch club Ajax.

 Early life

 Spina joined Estudiantes de la Plata in 2017.

 Career

 Spina had become captain of his age-group team by 18 years-old and had begun training with the reserves at Estudiantes de la Plata, when the club in July 2023 announced he was leaving them in order to join Spanish side Atletico Madrid.
 The club vice-president Juan Sebastian Veron reportedly tried to intervene and persuade his family that Spina should stay, but to no avail.
-As a youth player with no professional contract, Atletico reportedly had to pay €100,000 compensation for Spina’s services.
+As a youth player with no professional contract, Atletico reportedly had to pay €100,000 compensation for Spina's services.

+In September 2026, Spina joined Dutch club AFC Ajax on a two-year contract to link-up initially with the Jong Ajax squad.

 Style of play

 Spina has been described as a left-sided central defender.